Home » About Us » Annual Report

 Maintain a strong financial position through the optimization of state aid and other revenues along with utilizing cost-effective business practices.

-- The district has consistently maintained a strong AA stable bond rating, which means the district is considered financially sound.
-A strong credit rating will enable the district to receive lower interest rates on future financial borrowing, ultimately saving the district and taxpayers money.
+• The district has consistently maintained a strong AA stable bond rating, which means the district is considered financially sound.
+A strong credit rating enables the district to receive lower interest rates on future financial borrowing, ultimately saving the district and taxpayers money.

-- Construction at F-M High School began as part of the $52 million capital project, which was approved by voters in December 2021.
+• Construction at F-M High School surpassed the halfway mark.
+The work is part of the $52 million capital project, which was approved by voters in December 2021.
 The primary focus of the project is to modernize and expand the school to meet contemporary teaching and learning needs.
-Work that was completed includes: turf field and track surface replacement, science, technology, engineering and math
+Work that was completed includes: main office suite consolidation in House 1, a new nurse’s office, kitchen upgrades, art wing and library media center roof replacements, photography classroom, staff lounge, wellness center and auxiliary gym renovations.

 Maintain district technology infrastructure, including privacy and cybersecurity protection systems.

-- To improve network quality and reliability, the district began upgrading telecommunication connections from legacy copper to fiber optic cabling.
-The district also began upgrading the wireless and networking infrastructure at Eagle Hill and Wellwood middle schools to ensure network reliability for students and staff.
+• Upgrades to telecommunication connections from legacy copper to fiber optic cabling were completed to improve network quality and reliability.
+Wireless and networking infrastructure upgrades at Eagle Hill and Wellwood middle schools were also completed to ensure network reliability for students and staff.

 Planning for Our Future